alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "What's the last step" - [Palmer Luckey](https://www.youtube.com/watch?v=dMhVrYhQUsk) on how to avoid working on (or investing in!) incremental ideas.

-- "What's the best thinh that happened at your company this week?" - [Phin Barnes](https://open.spotify.com/episode/2oY1g8pM6xPTRD5RwvZ8a9?si=S0s5a1AxS76b-Sxweh6Y1Q) on figuring out a company's priorities.
+- "What's the best thing that happened at your company this week?" - [Phin Barnes](https://open.spotify.com/episode/2oY1g8pM6xPTRD5RwvZ8a9?si=S0s5a1AxS76b-Sxweh6Y1Q) on figuring out a company's priorities.

 - "10**9" - [Roelof Botha](https://www.protocol.com/sequoia-roelof-botha) on investing exceptionally vs. incrementally.